-We are open again, but with reduced hours and precautions to keep everyone safe.
+We are staying open during this lockdown, with precautions to keep everyone safe.

 Check each Osteopath’s page to see their availability.

 You can still contact us any day for advice or online appointments.